ani-54321/Phonebook-Management-with-Encryption-and-Decryption/README.md

-# Phonebook-Management-with-Encryption-and-Decryption
-Created using file handling and socket programing in c
+# Phonebook Management with Encryption and  Decryption